Eight Seconds: Portrait of a Bronc Rider

 By Teresa Jordan

 [Authors note: I wrote this piece for Oregon Magazine way back in 1982 but it is still one of my favorite profile pieces.
-Nearly a quarter century has passed since then, and much in the world of rodeo has changed.
+Over 40 years have passed since then, and much in the world of rodeo has changed.
 Back then, pickups had eight-track players and cowboys used pay phones.
-Today, both technologies are essentially extinct.
+Today, both technologies are extinct.
 In 1982, when David Bothum hoped to become the World Champion Saddle Bronc Rider, the honor was worth something less than $100,000.
-The 2005 winner earned nearly three times that amount.
+The 2023 winner earned over $450,000.
 But these are material facts.
 I suspect that the inner drive – something many feel as almost a spiritual calling – has stayed pretty much the same.]

 Everything a man could want, David Bothum has.
 A beautiful wife who adores him, and whom he in turn adores.
 The respect and friendship of his fellows.
 Two new cars, a handsome home.
 And the talent and perseverance, the ambition and guts, to put him among the best in his chosen profession.